ghtx280/blickcss/README.md

 ### Pseudo-classes

-BlickCSS supports pseudo-classes like `hover`, `active`, and `focus`.
+BlickCSS supports any pseudo-classes (`hover`, `active`, `focus`, ...).
 To use a pseudo-class, prefix the class name with the pseudo-class followed by a colon.

 Example: `class="hover:bg-blue"` sets the background to `blue` when hovering over the element.